rgl/jenkins-vagrant/README.md

 Run `vagrant up ubuntu` to launch the Ubuntu slave.

 Run `vagrant up windows` to launch the Windows slave.
+[Portainer](https://portainer.io/) is available at http://windows.jenkins.example.com:9000/.

 Run `vagrant up macos` to launch the macOS slave. **NB** you first need to download [Xcode_8.1.xip](https://developer.apple.com/download/more/).
 After provisioning you can delete it, as `Xcode_8.1.cpio.xz` will take its place as a more efficient way to install Xcode.